loading...

 Overview

-Project WASTE (Waterway And Street Trash Elimination) addresses floatable trash, one of the three major water quality issues on the Bronx River.
-Volnteers participate in real science, through hands-on experiences.
-The information we collect helps find the source(s) and stop trash from entering the river in the first place.
-The project engages stewards by promoting outreach to local businesses whose products end up in and along the river, especially uniting messaging around the harm to our waterways caused by non-biodegradable products.
-Don’t be like Stormwater Sam, join us today!
+Project WASTE (Waterway And Street Trash Elimination) addresses floatable trash, using volunteer support to remove and tally individual trash items and record data to be analyzed over time.
+The information we collect helps determine the sources of trash across the watershed, the efficacy of local legislation addressing trash pollution reduction, and strategies for trash reduction that could be implemented.
+The project engages community volunteers by promoting outreach to businesses whose products end up in and along the river, especially uniting messaging around the harm to our waterways caused by non-biodegradable products.

 To date, we have removed over 200,000 items weighing over 7 tons from in and around the river!